Coagulation In Wastewater Treatment. What is the Purpose?

-Coagulants are Formulated to Enhance Liquid-Solid Separation
+Coagulants In Wastewater Treatment are Formulated to Enhance Liquid-Solid Separation

-Coagulation plays a vital role in the wastewater treatment process, allowing for solids removal and dewatering, water clarification, lime softening, and sludge thickening.
+Coagulants In Wastewater Treatment plays a vital role in the wastewater treatment process, allowing for solids removal and dewatering, water clarification, lime softening, and sludge thickening.
 With the help of other specialized chemicals and mechanical filtration methods, coagulants help companies maintain a consistent and reliable source of clean water to support their industrial processes.

 Coagulation in Wastewater Treatment has been used to clarify water since ancient times – as early as 2000BC, when the Egyptians used almonds to clarify river water.
 There is also evidence to suggest that the Romans were using alum as a coagulant at around 77AD.

 Today, coagulation and flocculation are still essential components of treatment processes, e.g. for reducing water turbidity.
 Wastewater treatment operations also require coagulation for chemical phosphorus removal and for reducing suspended solids.

 What is Coagulation in Wastewater Treatment?